unpoller/unpoller.github.io/documentation/docs/install/configuration.md

    - With a configuration file.
    - Both may be used simultaneously; env variables win in case of duplicate settings.

 Which to use is a matter of personal choice.
 The environmental path has the advantage that all settings are in one place.
 The config file method has the advantage that UniFi Poller specific settings can be saved in the same shared Docker folder as the rest of the app's data.
+Normally native installs use a configuration file and Docker installations use environment variables.

 The variables to be set can be split into three categories:
 1. Configuration of UniFi Poller itself.